antonmi/Strom/README.md

 # Strom

-## Composable components for stream processing.
+## Composable components for stream processing

 ### Strom provides a set of abstractions for creating, routing and modifying streams of data.